Fraasi/Saeae/README.md

 ### How to?
 Download installer from above link.
 Running the installer should put a shortcut to your desktop and launch the app.
 To have it run on startup, you can put the shortcut here (win10) `C:\Users\<USER_NAME>\AppData\Roaming\Microsoft\Windows\Start Menu\Programs\Startup`.
+**Note:** This app does not detect your location.
+After install you must manually change the default city to your own.

-Left click tray icon to show/hide weather info window,
+Left click tray icon to show/hide weather info window.
 Double click to show/hide sun and moon info window.
 Right click icon for menu to change city or quit app.